HKPolyU-UAV/docker_practice/README.md

     You should be able to access the container by now.
 Now, you own a tiny OS within your OS, isn't it interesting?

-6. On vscode, access the files inside the container just as an usual ssh server.
+6. On VScode, access the files inside the container just as an usual ssh server.
+If you are from AIRO-lab, we strongly you to go through this tutorial [here](https://github.com/HKPolyU-UAV/useful_tools/blob/main/vscode_github/vscode_github.md).
 7. As mentioned above, if you want to use ngrok to remote ssh from anywhere, please do the following:

    - If you do not have a ngrok account, please register one.